MA Games Enterprise

 You will be expected to have some experience of design, development and production processes, such as asset production, level design, programming or enterprise/production activity.
 You will be interviewed and expected to bring along a portfolio of work.

 Equivalent accredited international qualifications are acceptable.
 International students need to supply a CD or DVD of their work, or a link to their personal website, to evidence their ability.
 Commitment to study will be considered.
 Where possible, video-conferencing, Skype or other communication will be used to contact you.

 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
-IIf your country is not featured please contact us.

-International Students will be expected to have English to IELTS 6.5 or equivalent.
+International Students will be expected to have English to IELTS 6.0 or equivalent.
 For students not at this level, a range of intensive English courses recognised by UKBA are available at USW.
 These must be completed prior to entry on the Award.